How the US Department of State checks applications and photos of participants of the Green Card Lottery

 After that, the continuity of neighboring blocks is estimated.
 If the relative change in the positions of a pair of neighboring blocks is below a predetermined threshold, they are considered as continuous.
 The more continuous pairs of blocks, the greater the likelihood that the analyzed images belong to the same person.
 This probability can be formulated as a function of the number of continuous pairs of blocks.

-Analysis of the surface texture requires, in comparison with other recognition methods, more time for calculations, therefore it is applied at the final stage of identification to those images for which there are reasonable grounds to be considered to belong to the same person.
-According to the developer, the use of the STA method, as an addition to the LFA, increases the recognition accuracy by 20 — 25%, making it possible to confidently distinguish even identical twins.
+The analysis of the surface texture requires, in comparison with other recognition methods, more time for calculations, therefore, it is applied at the final stage of identification to those images for which there are sufficient grounds to be considered as belonging to the same person.
+According to the developer's data, the use of the STA method as an addition to the LFA increases the recognition accuracy by 20-25%, making it possible to confidently distinguish even identical twins.

 When checking applications for participation in the lottery of green cards, in order to prevent changes to the images in photographs using special graphics programs and other technical means, retouching is used.

 The instruction for the green card lottery directly says that the retouching of the submitted photos is prohibited - applications that have shown any changes in the photos (show manipulation in any way) will be disqualified.